 - Dr Andreas Kolb - Nutrition and epigenetic gene regulation

 - Dr Justin Rochford - Adipocyte Development and Function

 - Dr Vanessa Rungapamestry - Plant-based diets, adaptation to physiological stress, and health

-- Dr Alan Sneddon - Selenium and fatty acids in health
+- Dr Alan Sneddon - Micronutrients, nutrition and health

 - Emeritus Professor Garry Duthie - Plant products and disease prevention